 Inspect the condition and connections of all cooling system and heater hoses.

-Replace any that are swollen or deteriorated
+Replace any that are swollen or deteriorated.

-The coolant should be at full in the radiator and between the MAX or F and MIN or L marks on the coolant reservoir when the engine is cool.
+The coolant should be at full in the radiator and between the F and L marks on the coolant reservoir when the engine is cool.

-If it's at or near MIN or L, add enough coolant to the coolant reservoir to provide freezing and corrosion protection and to bring the level to MAX or F.
+If it's at or near L, add enough coolant to the coolant reservoir to provide freezing and corrosion protection and to bring the level to F

 - Radiator coolant will damage paint.
 Rinse it off quickly if spilled. - Use only soft (demineralized) water in the coolant mixture.
-Water that contains minerals will cut down on the coolant's effectiveness. - Don't add only water.
-Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethyleneglycol-based coolant to prevent corrosion and freezing. - DO NOT USE coolants Containing Alcohol, methanol, Borate or Silicate. - These coolants could damage the cooling system. - DO NOT MIX alcohol or methanol with the coolant.
+Water that contains minerals will cut down on the coolant's effectiveness - Don't add only water.
+Always add a proper coolant mixture. - The engine has aluminum parts and must be protected by an ethyleneglycol-based coolant to prevent corrosion and freezing. - DO NOT USE coolants Containing Alcohol, methanol, Borate or Silicate - These coolants could damage the cooling system. - DO NOT MIX alcohol or methanol with the coolant.
 This could damage the cooling system. - Don't use a solution that contains more than 60% antifreeze.
 This would reduce effectiveness.